Elementary School (K-5)

 One of the major goals of writing in 4th grade is to help students build their writing stamina through working on creative stories of their own choosing.
 Writing is also heavily incorporated into other projects and subject areas, so students also work on informational writing, and writing based on evidence.

 The Math Program consists of units on multiplication, division, fractions, decimals, basic geometry, measurement and data

-The 4th grade Social studies program is the study of American history (colonialism, Revolutionary War and events leading up to it).
+The 4th grade Social studies program is the study of Vermont history (colonialism, Revolutionary War and events leading up to it).
 Students focus on the people involved, cause and effect

 Fourth grade students learn how to be a scientist through experiments, variables, working together to solve problems, making claims and backing them up with evidence.
 Units are challenge-based and focus on using science to solve problems.